rgmining/synthetic/_sources/index.rst.txt

 -------
 This package provides `load` method which takes a graph object and adds reviewers, products and reviews to the graph.
+To use this dataset, the graph must implement the :ref:`graph interface <dataset-io:graph-interface>`.

 .. code-block:: python